 The gist: A diminutive human with a gigantic head, bulbous eyes, long limbs and a small torso.

 I got nothin’.
-Delaware dwellers, any non-Bigfoot
+Delaware dwellers, any non-Bigfoot monsters to report?

 Skunk ape photo by David Barkasy and Loren Coleman.
 (Via.)